 Make sure you have at least two backups

 This is the most important step to do before even thinking about changing web hosting.
 In the last post, I’ve talked about how to restore a website without backup, but it’s only the final method if you don’t have saved files.
 It needs more work and can’t guarantee to restore all your blog.
 So, to avoid that problem and never lose a single file from your blog, you need to make, at least, two copies of the next files.

-- Database: Save your database in a safe place and make 2 copies on different servers.
+- Database: Save your database in a safe place and make 2 copies in different servers.

-- Uploads: Your “Uploads” file located in ”wp-content” is the only file that will restore your images and other files.
+- Uploads: Your “Uploads” file located in ”wp-content” is the only file that will restore your images and other file.
 As the database, make, at least, two copies.